1:1 Private Yoga and Yoga Therapy

-Depending on individual needs, a combination of the tools listed below is selected and crafted into a specific and individualized personal practice to create healing and balance in your body and mind.
+Depending on individual needs, a combination of the tools and techniques listed below are selected and crafted into a specific and individualized personal practice to create healing and balance in your body, mind and life.

 Asana - Body Movement

 The use of the physical postures of yoga is applied in a MODIFIED form to suit the needs

 of the individual to help create mobility and articulation, greater ease, freedom and balance in the body and mind.
 With thousands of postures to choose from and modified versions are applied, the potential and possibilities are limitless.

 Pranayama - The Breath

 Breath techniques focus on all aspects of the breath; The inhale, the exhale, and the quiet spaces in between.
-As we progress, different elements are gently introduced including retention after both the inhalation and exhalation (kumbhaka) to enhance the desired effect of the practices.
+As we progress, different elements may gently be introduced including retention after both the inhalation and exhalation (kumbhaka) to enhance the desired effect of the practices.

 Mantra - Chanting and Sound

-The use of sacred sound connects us to a thousand year old tradition.
+The use of vibration and sound connects us to a thousand-year-old tradition.
 It is believed that specific syllables and mantra carry special vibrations that connect with our physical, emotional and energetic systems to bring harmony, peace and clarity.

-Sounds as syllables can be introspective, opening or harmonizing or a mantra can be used to help heal an aspect of your life related to the positive and uplifting meaning and vibration of the mantra- depending on the needs of the individual.
+Sounds as syllables can be introspective, opening or harmonizing.
+A mantra can be used to help heal an aspect of your life related to the enhanced meaning and vibration of the mantra- depending on the needs of the individual.

 Nadi Pariksa - Pulse Diognosis